-The idea of leveling up in video games takes many forms based on different genres.
-As a whole the concept generally involves gaining some form of points (exp points) that contribute to a total count.
+The idea of levelling up in video games takes many forms based on different genres.
+As a whole, the concept generally involves gaining some form of points (exp points) that contribute to a total count.
 There will be levels set at certain landmarks e.g. level 2 unlocks at 200 exp.
 When the player reaches this they will be rewarded with some increase in character performance or access to new features or abilities.
 The concept works very well for RPG games, but it has become quite common for online shooters to contain some form of character progression system that will unlock new weapons or features of the game.
-Almost every game will have encountered a leveling system at some point, but where did the concept originate?
+Almost every game will have encountered a levelling system at some point, but where did the concept originate?

-Whether you like Dungeons and Dragons or not, if you are a fan of leveling up in games you must pay some respect to the board game that is responsible for the way we play a lot of games today!
+Whether you like Dungeons and Dragons or not, if you are a fan of levelling up in games you must pay some respect to the board game that is responsible for the way we play a lot of games today!